by Lisa McGrimmon

-I usually feel like I'm struggling to keep up with work, family, home, marriage, friendships, and personal goals.
-I always feel like I'm dropping some ball somewhere, and usually several.
+I usually feel like I'm hustling to keep up with work, family, home, marriage, friendships, and personal goals.
+I often feel like I'm dropping some ball somewhere.
 Some balls don't even make it up in the air.
-They sit, ignored amid the dust bunnies on the floor.

 Specifically, I've long felt I should be able to get more done in the work time I have available.
-None of the productivity strategies I've tried in the past have really worked for me.
-I try them, and they get lost in the demands of daily life.
+Too many of the productivity strategies I've tried in the past have ended up lost in the demands of daily life.